-Arab Americans have been an integral part of the history of the United States since its early days.
-Like other immigrants, they came to this country looking for a better life for themselves and their families.
+Like other immigrants, Arab Americans came to this country looking for a better life for themselves and their families.
 Early Arab immigrants worked as peddlers, grocery storeowners, and manual laborers.
-They lived in large cities and small towns, and settled in every state.
+Later immigrants often arrived with more professional training such as doctors and engineers.